-Before we send you the link to the first survey, we will ask you to confirm which of the treatment types you have experience with (or have considered trying).
-We will then ask you to complete surveys on the treatment type that you have most experience with (or have considered most).
+After you register to take part, we will ask you to complete the surveys on the treatment type that you have most experience with (or have considered most).

 If you have experience with (or have considered) more than one treatment type, you will have the option to complete surveys on more than one treatment type.

 We shall send you a link to the survey online for the treatment type(s) agreed